Job search: Part-time

 Balancing academics and work can be challenging, but it can also be rewarding.
 Plus, time management and organization are great skills to include on your resume!

-Part-time work can be broken into two categories that do have some overlap, however the outcomes of these two categories can be quite different.
-The first category is part-time work that helps us develop skills and help us decide what kind of work we might like in the future and the second category is part time to help us cover the day-to-day costs of life.
-Ideally, we can find work that satisfies both criteria but working purely to earn an income is normal part of our reality.
+Part-time work often falls into two categories: developing skills and exploring careers, or helping us cover the day-to-day costs of life.
+Ideally, we can find work that satisfies both criteria but working purely to earn an income is a normal part of our reality.

 Create a plan